jedidiahhorne/knowledge-management-frontend/RAILWAY_FRONTEND_FIX.md

 1. Check Railway build logs
 2. Look for the build output
+3. Open browser console and look for: `API Base URL: ...`
-3. The API URL should be embedded in the built JavaScript files
+4. The API URL should be embedded in the built JavaScript files

 ## Still Not Working?

-If it still connects to localhost:
+If it still has issues:

 1. **Clear browser cache** - old JavaScript might be cached
 2. **Check build logs** - verify `VITE_API_BASE_URL` was available during build
 3. **Hard refresh** - Ctrl+Shift+R (or Cmd+Shift+R on Mac)
 4. **Check browser console** - look for the actual API URL being used
+5. **Verify the URL format** - must be `https://domain.com/api/v1` (with protocol!)